nikhila-darisa-au3/Employee-Form-Saarthi/README.md

-Do npm install in client folder.
-Run using npm start.
+Run project using npm start.